March Music Madness 2023 FAQ

 The polls will be left open for teachers who are not following the official schedule on the exact same schedule, but the official winner will be determined by the number of votes received at the end of the second day.
 All polls will remain open until April 4, 2023.

 Nope.
 Participation in the tournament is completely free as teachers can download the bracket, access a playlist, and vote on our website.
 We do offer a product that includes all the printable materials (brackets), as well as full lyrics for all songs, and several ready-to-use activities for select songs.
 We also give you 18 ideas on creating your own activities for ANY song, whether for this tournament or at any point of the year.
 If you participate and want to support us, you can purchase our product on TpT.
 Join our facebook group to collaborate with other teachers and share materials in our shared Google Drive.
 You can also choose to donate a “cup of coffee” to support the many hours it takes to organize this and the costs to host the polls.

 Oh yes!
-We are hosting a contest open to teachers only.
-Before the tournament starts, teachers can submit their predictions on which songs they think will win.
+We are hosting a raffle open to teachers only.
+Before the tournament starts, teachers can also submit their predictions on which songs they think will win.
 No purchase is necessary for teachers to participate in the tournament or the contest.
-Link to be shared in FB group and on social media.

 For any additional questions contact us, find us on social media @SpanishPlans, or post on our tournament Facebook group.

 Tag us on Twitter, Instagram, and Facebook @Spanishplans and use the hashtag #SpanishPlansMMM